teamdigitale/security-awareness/content/en/ep2/characters.md

 name: "The characters of the story"
 characters:
   character-1:
-    name: 'Francesco, Carla''s husband'
+    name: 'Francesco, Carla''s friend'
     description: "Pleasant, cheerful, sporty, incurably optimistic.
-Francesco is Carla's husband.
+Francesco is Carla's friend.
 He works in the small town of Mangialarancia, where the two live."
     image: "characters/Francesco.png"
   character-2:
     name: 'The mayor of Mangialarancia'